-Electrodermal activity (EDA) also known as skin conductance or galvanic skin response, is when the skin conducts electricity through the sweat glands, and can tell us a lot about the state of the body and mind.
+Electrodermal activity (EDA), also known as skin conductance or galvanic skin response, is the property of the human body that causes continuous variation in the electrical characteristics of the skinand can tell us a lot about the state of our body and mind.

 Most commonly, it’s used to detect stress levels and tends to increase with emotional or physical arousal.